-The 2018 Friends of Sugar Creek Canoe Race was a huge success with more than 50 participants.
-Unfortunately, the 2019 Canoe Race was rained out on two consecutive dates, and the 2020 was cancelled due to the Coronavirus pandemic.
-The next canoe race is scheduled for May 15th, 2021.
+The 2021 Friends of Sugar Creek Canoe Race was once again a huge success with more than 30 participants.
+The next canoe race is scheduled for May 21st, 2022.

 The Sugar Creek Nature Trail is located just north of downtown Crawfordsville, the interpretive signage for the Nature Trail was a Friends of Sugar Creek project.